gingerbeardman/iwata-asks-downloader/README.md

 I created this tool in Spring/Summer 2019 so that I could more easily read and search the Iwata Asks interviews.

-_Note: This tool was developed and tested on macOS, so  I'm not sure how/if it works on Windows/Linux._
+_Note: This tool was developed and tested on macOS, and works on Linux, but I'm not sure how/if it works on Windows._

 ## Fund Development